codacy/docs/docs/related-tools/local-analysis/client-side-tools.md

     The Codacy Analysis CLI automatically fetches the code pattern settings that you define on the Codacy UI and applies them when running these tools.

+## Running the client-side tools

+!!! tip
+    **If you're using GitHub** we recommend that you use the [Codacy Analysis CLI GitHub Action](https://github.com/codacy/codacy-analysis-cli-action#integration-with-codacy-for-client-side-tools) to run the client-side tools and upload the results to Codacy.

 Follow the instructions on how to run the supported client-side tools:

 <!--NOTE